google/closure-templates/documentation/reference/calls.md

 {/template}
 ```

-**WARNING**: When passing data in this way much of the call-site type checking
+**Warning:**: When passing data in this way much of the call-site type checking
 that Soy normally performs is *disabled*.
 So it can be easy to make simple
 mistakes like forgetting to pass a required parameter or passing a parameter of
 the wrong type.